una-org/una/QUICKSTART.md

 ### Room

 In Una, rooms are thought of as collections of Screen and Controllers.
 The Screen and Controllers can only communicate with each other if they are in the same room.
-You can think of a room as an instance of a game, where there is one Screen which shows the state of that room, and controllers which would be changing the state of the room by sending messages to the Screen.
+You can think of a room as an instance of a 'game', where there is one Screen which shows the state of that room, and controllers which would be changing the state of the room by sending messages to the Screen.